I've split the reviews into the different areas of Cope output:

 Unlike Jehovahkill Deluxe, the remastering sounds fine.
 The problem, however, is the booklet.
 It's missing some liner notes, and has duplicate pages.
 So don't throw away your original Peggy Suicide CD!

-Accessible, extensive (70+ minutes), and varied compilation covering everything listed above, from The Teardrop Explodes (early 80s) through Peggy Suicide.
+Accessible, extensive (70+ minutes), and varied compilation covering everything listed above, from The Teardrop Explodes through Peggy Suicide.
 It also includes excellent liner notes and a complete list of his pre-1991 albums.

 trav's pick (best compilation)Compilation of BBC sessions.
 Most songs are similar to the album versions, with the notable exception of "Soul Medley", a funkified collage of Zappa and Cope songs.
 FG2 also contains several non-album songs.